Neo-Gaeltacht: West Clare

-Between 2012 and 2018 Coiste Forbartha Gaeltachta Chontae an Chláir published In Ard an Tráthnóna Siar, an Irish-language journal devoted to the restoration of traditional Irish in West Clare.
+Between 2012 and 2018, Coiste Forbartha Gaeltachta Chontae an Chláir published In Ard an Tráthnóna Siar, an Irish-language journal devoted to the restoration of traditional Irish in West Clare.

 Events in Clare where Irish is used are regularly organised by language activists.
 The language group An Clár as Gaeilge organises the festivals Féile na hInse and An Fhéile Scoldrámaíochta, and encourages businesses to use the language.
 There are also weekly language classes.

+In 2018, Foras na Gaeilge announced that Ennis in Clare is going to be recognised as one of the first five areas outside the Gaeltacht on the island of Ireland which has an official Líonraí Gaeilge / Irish Language Network.

 North America

 Tamworth-Erinsville, Ontario is a planned Neo-Gaeltacht area in Canada.
 It is unusual in having no resident Irish speakers, serving instead as a meeting place for Irish speakers from elsewhere, and therefore a link for otherwise dispersed networks.